tangent65536/Native-Java-Packer/README.md

 ## Notice

-*This repository contains only a demo output (`dx` tool from Android SDK packed by this tool) and is **not** released under any license.
-You may **NOT** derive any product from this repository unless explicitly granted permission from the author.
+*This repository contains only a demo output (`dx` tool from Android SDK packed by this packer) and is **not** released under any license.
+You may **NOT** derive any product from this repository unless explicitly granted permission by the author.
 Since I cannot find any legit use case for this tool other than personal use, I will not release the source code.
 This is to mitigate the risks of potential abuse.*

 **For anti-malware solutions providers:** Please flag the binary files in the `output` folder as potentially unsafe, just like files packed with tools such as `VMProtect`.
 Maybe mark them as `Tangent's Packer`.